isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 ---------------------------------------------------------

 Your Google Cloud Project gives you access to all of the technologies that make up the Google Cloud Platform.
 These technologies include BigQuery, Cloud Storage, Compute Engine, etc.  The ISB-CGC makes use of a variety of these technologies to provide access to the TCGA data also many other data sets.
-Please follow this helpful guide on our How To Get Started page, `Data Access and Google Cloud Project Setup <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowToGetStartedonISB-CGC.html#data-access-and-google-cloud-project-setup>`_.
+Please follow this helpful guide on our How To Get Started page in the `Data Access and Google Cloud Project Setup <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowToGetStartedonISB-CGC.html#data-access-and-google-cloud-project-setup>`_ section.

 The connection between your Google Cloud Project (whether it is an ISB-CGC sponsored and funded project or your own personal project) and the ISB-CGC is your Google identity